 Titan: No added reinforcement in the lumbar region

 The bottom line: Lumbar zone reinforcement strengthens the mattress in the center third, where most people’s weight is concentrated.
-The Saatva HD adds lumbar support with active wire technology, which encircles and strengthens the area from shoulders to hips.
-A layer of zoned Talalay latex offers additional back support.
+The Saatva HD adds lumbar support with our Lumbar Zone® Active Spinal Wire, which encircles and strengthens the area from shoulders to hips.
+A layer of 5-zone natural latex offers additional back support.

 The Titan mattress does not have targeted lumbar zone reinforcement.
 (Here’s how to find the best mattress for back pain.)